MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/Manage/How-to-configure-an-iSCSI-Target-Server-with-Windows-PowerShell-and-VMM.md

 ms.assetid: 91c5dd2a-550b-4884-9d3a-b935c428ead7
 ---
 # How to configure an iSCSI Target Server with Windows PowerShell and VMM
 You can use VMM to configure the iSCSI Target Server through Windows PowerShell.
 This section lists some common tasks with examples of Windows PowerShell commands that you can use for those tasks.
-The SMI\-S provider supports all management tasks through VMM.
+The SMI-S provider supports all management tasks through VMM.

 ### To manage storage on an iSCSI Target Server